Pooven: So, this is it, Harry. Twelve years after founding Natural Justice you’re leaving. How does it feel?

 And we set up Natural Justice to do just that: to champion causes with which we are viscerally involved.
 I’m grateful for the many people who have given us their insights – sometimes over long evenings, sometimes tidbits in the corridors of UN meetings.
 However it works out, the ideas are always deeply considered and acted upon.
 To mention a few Indigenous and community friends and colleagues who have shown great generosity to us in this regard, I’d include Andries Steenkamp, Rodney Sibuye, Taghi Farvar – all three of whom have sadly now passed away – Anna Festus and her family, Barbara Wilson, Emma Lee, Eli Enns, Chrissy Grant, Joji Carino, Alejandro Argumedo, Vicky Tauli Corpuz and her daughter Jennifer, and now the Lasimbang family and Cynthia Ong in Sabah – who are teaching me a lot about living with an open mind, open heart and open will.

-I’m also hugely grateful to our board members over the years, particularly our first two – Adele Wildschut and Hennie van Vuuren – who saw us through our early years.
+I’m also hugely grateful to Johanna [von Braun] who was the first person to join the organisation and to all our board members over the years, particularly our first two – Adele Wildschut and Hennie van Vuuren – who saw us through our early years.
 Wonderful individuals.
 And of course my darling wife Holly – who I met in the Kalahari – and my family and friends, who’ve been very supportive since the beginning.

 [Pooven] From everyone on the team, thanks for your time, Harry.